 Please contact the schools directly to confirm attendance boundaries.
 This website only provides general information and should not be relied upon to determine attendance boundaries.

 SEARCH VISTA HOMES

 Vista is located approximately 42 miles north of downtown San Diego and San Diego International Airport.
-State Route 78 runs through the city and Vista’s location almost midway between the two major north-south freeways in San Diego County, Interstate 5 and Interstate 15, make most points easily accessible.
+It sits almost midway between the two major north-south freeways in San Diego County, Interstate 5 and Interstate 15.
+State Route 78, an east-west freeway, runs through Vista connecting it to the 5 and 15 freeways.
+This makes most areas easily accessible.
 Both Interstate 5 and 15 will get you to downtown San Diego.
 If you’re looking to travel farther, those freeways connect with many others and will take you as far as the Canadian border.